Dreaker75/re-emerald/info_hub/FUTURE_PLANS.md

  - Show the PPs of a move when using a PP-restoring item
  - Show the amount of PP boosts used on a move when using a PP-increasing item
  - Let the Pokedex continue to scroll by holding left or right
+ - Add the ability to access the Pokemon Storage from the Main Menu.
+This feature would unlock some time after beating the game and would be locked on places like the E4.
  - Add a popup after finishing an encounter using Sweet Scent to trigger it again, similarly to the Repel popup.
 Also, look into speeding up the Sweet Scent animation?
  - Add a placeholder list of Pokemon found on each area until an Area Dex is implemented?